-Classes for kids are during the worship service, 11 am each Sunday, during the school year, including age-appropriate lessons for pre-K - gr 2; grades 3-6.
-(Our teens are still trying to figure out what they are up for.)
+Classes for small children are during the worship service, 11 am each Sunday, during the school year, including age-appropriate lessons for pre-K - gr 2.
+Our kids in grades 3-6 prefer to come to worship.
+And our teens are still trying to figure out what they are up for.
 In the summer, we have childcare only, in the nursery, which is in the back of the sanctuary.
 Missy is delighted to welcome them with stories and activities.

 Here's what we're doing right now:

-- Adult Book Forum.
+Adult Book Forum.
 This is our current Sunday morning adult group.
-At the moment, they're reading "How to Preach a Dangerous Sermon," by Frank A. Thomas, a dangerous preacher himself.
-It's not really just for preachers, but for anyone who ever has opportunity for a difficult conversation -- including Thanksgiving family dinner.
-Before that, we read "Trouble the Water," a collection of essays on congregational response to racial injustice.
+At the moment, they're reading "White Fragility," by Robin DiAngelo, a consideration of racism and the work of white people.
+Before that, we read “How to Preach a Dangerous Sermon” by Frank Thomas, guaranteed to throw a wrench into family gatherings; and "Trouble the Water," a collection of essays on congregational response to racial injustice.
 It's a Baptist publication, and Pastor Deb wrote one of the essays.

 Here's a bit of what we've done in the recent past:

 Bible Study Group – considers the same lessons we read that day in worship.
 Or something special, like Pastor Deb's class called 'God Hates Fags' and Other Ways We Screw Up Scripture.
 Which she may offer again.
 Inquirers' Class also includes a session on how we approach the bible.